-When selecting a living room paint idea, it pays to keep it simple and understated.
+When selecting your paint color, it pays to keep it simple and understated.
 A monochrome decorating scheme is a minimal yet modern choice that requires an element of bravery, as it requires careful editing and a strong design eye.
 Introduce plenty of texture and tone to stop the space look stark or clinical, and bring in subtle tonal variety for character and charm.

 9. Modernize with a timeless color scheme